enable-intelligent-and-containerized-5g/free5gc-k8s-test/README.md

 **Note:** To unistall gtp5g run `sudo make uninstall`.

-7. Deploy Free5GC using the Kubernetes manifest files in the free5gc/ directory.
+8. Deploy Free5GC using the Kubernetes manifest files in the free5gc/ directory.
 The pods should eventually be in the Running state.
 You need deploy the NFs in a certain order.
 Use `kubectl apply -f <nf>/` command to deploy the NFs.
 The order is: upf, db, nrf, amf, ausf, nssf, pcf, smf, udm, udr.

-    **FALTAN:** webui, chf, n3iwf, n3iwue.
+    **FALTAN:** webui, chf, ue.

-8.
+9.